ESMCI/cime/doc/source/users_guide/running-a-case.rst

 ``$RUN_REFDATE``.
 All run startup variables are discussed in `run start control variables<http://www.cesm.ucar.edu/models/cesm2.0/external-link-here>`_.

-WHERE IS THAT INTERNAL LINK??????????????????????????????
-SHOULD IT BE SPECIFIC TO CESM????????????????????????????

-A brief note on restarting runs: When you first begin a branch, hybrid or startup run, ``CONTINUE_RUN`` must be set to ``FALSE``.
-After the job has successfully run and there are restart files, you will need to change ``CONTINUE_RUN`` to TRUE for the remainder of your run.
+**A brief note on restarting runs**

+When you first begin a branch, hybrid or startup run, ``CONTINUE_RUN`` must be set to ``FALSE``.
+After the job has run successfully and there are restart files, you will need to change ``CONTINUE_RUN`` to TRUE for the remainder of your run.
 Setting the ``RESUBMIT`` option to a value > 0 will cause the ``CONTINUE_RUN`` variable to be set to ``TRUE`` automatically upon completion of the initial run.

-By default,
+By default, the stop time settings are:
 ::

   STOP_OPTION = ndays
   STOP_N = 5
   STOP_DATE = -999

-The default setting is only appropriate for initial testing.
-Before a longer run is started, update the stop times based on the case throughput and batch queue limits.
+The default settings are appropriate only for initial testing.
+Before starting a longer run, update the stop times based on the case throughput and batch queue limits.
 For example, if the model runs 5 model years/day, set ``RESUBMIT=30, STOP_OPTION= nyears, and STOP_N= 5``.
 The model will then run in five-year increments, and stop after